Media faces bureaucratic hurdles before Beijing Olympics

 A substantial number of producers and cameramen on the ground there say effective television coverage is threatened by the extensive regulations imposed by Chinese organizers.
-Delays in importing equipment and difficulties in obtaining approvals for live shots have led to criticism of the Beijing Organizing Committee for the Games, or BOCOG, citing disorganization and a lack of transparency that have left producers fretting over problems still unresolved at the eleventh hour.
+Delays in importing equipment and difficulties in obtaining approvals for live shots have led to criticism of the Beijing Organizing Committee for the Games, or BOCOG, citing disorganization and a lack of transparency that have left producers fretting over eleventh hour problems still unresolved.

-"At this late stage, I wouldn't know a resolution (to bureaucratic inertia) if I saw one," said one Western network producer in Beijing.
+"At this late stage, I wouldn't know a resolution if I saw one," said one Western network producer in Beijing.

 Manolo Romero, GM of Beijing Olympic Broadcasting, the International Olympic Committee's joint venture with BOCOG, still hopes to see BOCOG -- and the media regulators behind it -- deliver on the promises made in the Service Guide for Foreign Media Coverage of the Beijing Olympic Games, which was printed in May 2007 in English and Chinese.